sturmer/sturmer.github.io/README.md

 # Local development

-- `bundle exec nanoc view` shows the site
-- `bundle exec nanoc compile -W` compile and watch for changes
+- `bundle exec nanoc live` compiles the site and serves it, listening for changes

 ## Deploy